GaioTransposon/metadata_mining/README.md

 conda activate metadmin_env
 ```

-To create the benchmark from scratch or to continue making it, run:
+To create the benchmark from scratch or to continue building on it, run:

 ```
 python /app/scripts/make_gold_dict.py